Computing the eigensystem#

 plt.semilogy(residuals)

-\[\begin{split} \begin{aligned} A^{(m)} -\alpha I &= Q_mR_m\\ A^{(m+1)} &= R_mQ_m + \alpha I. \end{aligned} \end{split}\]
+\[\begin{split} \begin{aligned} A^{(m)} -\sigma I &= Q_mR_m\\ A^{(m+1)} &= R_mQ_m + \sigma I. \end{aligned} \end{split}\]

 Hence, we subtract the shift and do the QR decomposition, and then when we compute \(R_mQ_m\) we add the shift back in.

 One can show that a QR step is equivalent to inverse iteration applied to the last vector in the simultaneous iteration.
-Hence, by applying the shift, we perform a shifted inverse iteration.
+Hence, by applying the shift we perform a shifted inverse iteration.
 What shall we use as shift?

 nsteps = 7